Skip to content

 return "Hello, world!"

-For multiple outputs, the return type should be a Tuple of Pydantic types with individual Parameter/Artifact annotations, and the function must return a tuple from the function matching these types:
+For multiple outputs, the return type should be a Tuple of basic or Pydantic types with individual Parameter/Artifact annotations, and the function must return a tuple from the function matching these types:

 @script()